ExplicitlyImplicit/AspNetCore.Mvc.FluentActions/README.md

 }
 ```

-See [CHANGELOG.md](CHANGELOG.md) for changes of each published version.
+See the **How to use** chapter for a better understanding of how fluent actions are mapped to MVC actions.

 ## Purpose